authelia/authelia/docs/content/reference/guides/authentication-method-references.md

   noindex: false # false (default) or true
 ---

-Authelia leverages [RFC8176] in a few areas to communicate and control authorizatiaon.
+Authelia leverages [RFC8176] in a few areas to communicate and control authorization.

 Below is a list of the Authentication Method Reference Values and how we currently support them: